stela2502/Singularity_Tutorial/docs/index.md

 apptainer build --sandbox Singularity_Workshop Singularity_Workshop.def
 ```

-If this breaks with your own version of the def file I recommand to create a new Minimal.def text file with all lines of the %post removed:
+If this breaks with your own version of the def file, create a new Minimal.def text file with all lines of the %post removed:
 ```text
 Bootstrap: docker
 From: alpine:latest  # Use the latest Alpine Linux image as the base